Worcester

 | – |

-Boiler leaking water from underneath the casing or from pipe connections, puddles forming below the Worcester furnace/boiler.
+Boiler leaking water from underneath the casing or from pipe connections, with puddles forming below the Worcester furnace/boiler.

 |